andrewramsay/cix2026/cfp/index.md

 - Your format and goals
 - If you are calling for contributions, who should contribute and what they need to submit, including how and when to submit
 - Publishing plans (do you want to create a special issue of a journal?)
-- That at least one organizer per accepted workshop must register by the early-bird deadline, and attend.
+- That all of the named organizers agree to register by the early-bird deadline, and attend.
 - Workshop website, if appropriate.

 Workshop proposals will be selected by the local Chairs and some other CIX Board members.
+One of the organisers should be prepared to make a contribution to the Field Building session to argue for the importance of the workshop.

 ---